 An enthusiastic giggle.

-"Weee!"
-Sounded a high voice proclaiming its simple joy to everyone within the backyard, a sound of stumbling, the voice changing the pitch lightning fast from joy to distress; "Ohmp –"
+"Weee!" sounded a high voice, proclaiming its simple joy to everyone within the backyard, followed by the sound of stumbling, the voice changing the pitch lightning fast from joy to distress.
+"Ohmp –"

-Kenshin glanced up from his laundry chores, his experienced eyes immediately zeroing onto the playing three years old toddler.
+Kenshin glanced up from his laundry chores, his experienced eyes immediately zeroing onto the playing three year old toddler.
 There was no crying, he noted with relief and deliberately relaxed the tense muscles – instinctively ready to spur into action in the briefest glance of true danger.
-He let the corners of his mouth turn up into a smile; the red covered head of his son was already bowed down, absorbed in another interest.
+He let the corners of his mouth turn up into a smile; his son was already absorbed in another interest.

 It wasn't always easy for a parent to recognize the tones of their child's distress.
 He had been learning to be better at it lately, but in the beginning he had been a bit overprotective, perhaps.
 At least Kaoru found it to be so.

 Speaking of Kaoru, she was finally coming home for the day.
 The creaking of the gate's hinge's, the light footsteps – it could be no one else.
 The small ache, caused by her absence, left like it had never been there.
-He pushed his hands back to the water and continued scrubbing the linens in the washtub.
-Better get this done, so he could start on the dinner.
-She would be hungry after a trip to the city center.
+He pushed his hands back into the water and continued scrubbing the linens in the washtub.
+Better get this done, so one can get started on dinner.
+She is going to be hungry after a trip to the city center.